rajneeshsharma76/demo-gitops/README.md

 # gitopsdemo How TO Use this Demo
 A) Prerequisites

-1>Ensure that you have a running Kubernetes cluster
+1>Ensure that you have a running Kubernetes cluster With cluster Admin Role.

-2>The cluster-admin role to deploy Flux CD.

 B) Install fluxctl:-----